• Skip to primary navigation

 https://www.flickr.com/photos/30769448@N00/33115577594

-Before we delve into granuloma annulare treatment apple cider vinegar, we will look at the condition in more detail.
+Before we delve into granuloma annulare treatment apple cider vinegar, we will examine the condition in more detail.
 You will often hear this condition referred to as skin granuloma.
 This is a descriptive term for the way it presents on the skin.

 What is granuloma annulare

-Granuloma annulare is a fairly rare skin condition.
-It is a chronic skin disorder that degenerative.
-It presents as a rash that may look like little rings or bumps on the skin.
-It may be pink or purple.
-The most common form of granuloma annulare is localised.
-This is to say that it affects a small area of skin, and is not systemic.
-The most commonly affected areas are hands, feet, ankles and elbows.
+Granuloma annulare is a skin condition that is considered relatively rare.
+It is characterized by a chronic and degenerative nature, presenting as a rash resembling small rings or bumps on the skin, which can be pink or purple in color.
+The most prevalent form of granuloma annulare is localized, meaning it primarily affects a small area of the skin rather than being systemic.
+It commonly affects the hands, feet, ankles, and elbows.

 Types of granuloma annulare